Brewster Integrated Water Resource Management Plan (Phase II)

 -

-The Horsley Witten Group, Inc. (HW) was contracted to perform Phase II of the IWRMP for the Town of Brewster and began work in January 2012.
-This study will build on the work completed in Phase I and other projects with the following goals:
+The Horsley Witten Group, Inc. (HW) was contracted to perform Phase III of the IWRMP for the Town of Brewster and began work in June 2013.
+This phase of the IWRMP will build on the work completed in Phases I and II, and other projects with the following goals:

 -